satishsolanki1990/House-Price-Prediction/README.md

 ![](./images/gamma.png)

 here gamma is learning rate.
-Based on results,  1e-5 is piked as optimum learning rate.
+Based on results,  1e-5 is picked as optimum learning rate.
 </details>